Albanian–Yugoslav border war (1921): Rebellion in Mirdita

-Marka Gjoni, a chieftain of the predominantly Roman Catholic Mirdita region and tribe in Northern Albania, believed that the new Albanian government was going to ban Catholicism.
+Marka Gjoni, a chieftain of the predominantly Catholic Mirdita region and tribe in Northern Albania, believed that the new Albanian government was going to ban Catholicism.
+These fears were worsened by plans to dissolve Mirdita into three separated prefectures.
 As a result, he allowed Yugoslav authorities on his behalf to proclaim the Mirdita Republic on July 17, 1921 in Prizren, Yugoslavia.
+The leaders of Mirdita decided that Mirdita would be proclaimed the Republic of Mirdita, with a President, a Constitution, and an Administration.
 Gjoni received Yugoslav support, weapons and money from the Yugoslav government who saw the newly founded republic as a helpful asset in their efforts to weaken the Albanian state by aiding separatism and fueling religious unrest, in order to negotiate a more advantageous border demarcation between Albania's territory and their own.
 Gjoni urged the Yugoslav government to take steps to secure the recognition of the Mirdita republic, but Yugoslavia was mainly interested in seeking potential territorial claims to the republic itself.
-Therefore Greece became the only country to recognize the Mirdita republic as an independent state.
+Greece also gave recognition to the Mirdita republic.
+Mirdita's self-government consisted of Gjoni as President, Anton Ashiku as Minister of Foreign Affairs, Preng Lleshi as Minister of War and Zef Ndoci as Minister of Home Affairs.

 At the League of Nations, the Yugoslav government accused the Albanian government of holding only the interest of the Muslim population in mind while suppressing the country's Catholic population.
 Albania's government responded by stating that it represented all Albanians regardless of religious beliefs.
 The Yugoslav government argued that due to the existence of the Mirdita republic, the Albanian response was invalid and threw Albania's status of being a country into question, thus affecting its potential membership in the League.
 The Yugoslav delegation stated that while two governments existed in Albania, a unity between the people could not exist.

+The events of the Republic of Mirdita coincided with international negotiations on finalizing the Albanian-Yugoslav border, which participants considered important, and these discussions continued through November 1921.
+Gjoni asked the Yugoslav authorities to take steps to secure recognition of the Republic of Mirdita, while the Yugoslavs hoped that the rebellion in northern Albania would support their territorial claims in the region.